MockingbirdME/game_md/Dev's D20 version/core rules.md

         - Special Rules: if its damage is converted to concussive reduced its damage by three.
         - Additional Success Uses: one damage and one armor piercing value.
 **Type, Ranged:** like melee weapon's ranged weapons have a number of traits that determine their stats, range weapon's often require ammunition that further modify their stats.
+    - *bow*
+      - Require skill and strength: all bows have the heavy trait many of its other stats are derived from the value of these traits.
+Additionally when resolving the effects of the weapon's heavy trait they may add their rank in the *bows secondary skill (ranged combat)* to their body stat.
+      - Two Handed: all bows require two hands to wield.
+      - Reload Rules: loading a bow with a ready arrow requires one action point and no stamina, a character may hold up to their rank in the *bows secondary skill (ranged combat)* arrows ready while using the weapon.
+      - Base Close Range: twenty plus twice the weapon's *heavy* value hexes.
+      - Base Range Increment: twenty plus twice the weapon's *heavy* value hexes.
+      - Base Damage: equal to one plus the level of its *heavy* trait, if the character wielding it suffers any level of disadvantage due to the *heavy* trait reduce the base damage by the same amount.
+      - Base Armor Piercing Value: equal to the level of its *heavy* trait minus one, if the character wielding it suffers any level of disadvantage due to the *heavy* trait reduce the base armor piercing value by the same amount.
+      - Additional Success Uses: one damage or minus one damage and plus one armor piercing value.
 **Special:** many weapons have additional attributes not directly tied to their balance, size, or general type.
   - *armor piercing(x)* this weapon reduces the target's armor value by x while resolving its attacks.
   - *bash* can be used to make the *bash* melee combat action.